 With falling temperatures outside, winter bring us indoors and heats up our creative lives.
 It’s a great time to explore the arts with annual festivals celebrating music, film and live performances of all stripes.
 Spend some time in Portland this winter at one of these fabulous wintertime festivals.

-The Fertile Ground Festival spotlights new work in the arts at venues around the city from January 24 – February 3, 2019.
+The Fertile Ground Festival spotlights new work in the arts at venues around the city from Jan.
+30 through Feb.
+9, 2020.
 This fringe festival highlights the city’s finest local artists and performers in live theater, dance, comedy, visual art and film.
 The festival includes workshops, dance performances, readings and multiple world premieres, all produced by Portland-based artists.

 Portland Winter Light Festival illuminates the darkness of the winter season with a host of unique and interactive live performances staged around town from February 6 through 8, 2020.
 Attendees can participate in a range of festive events from fire dancing and lantern parades to pop-up art and fireside storytelling.